 Location: 703 S. High Street

-The core curriculum (for incoming first year students) consists of 27 hours of cross-disciplinary core courses surrounding the theme of community investment and leadership development that, along with a course drawn from mathematics or the sciences, fulfills the University’s general education requirements.
+The Core Program (for incoming first year students) consists of 27 hours of cross-disciplinary core courses surrounding the theme of community investment and leadership development that, along with a course drawn from mathematics and one from the sciences, fulfills the University’s general education requirements.
 In the fall, students take HON 100 and HON 352 and then complete two additional core seminars through their 5th semester.
 Certification for honors is achieved by the completion of these core courses, a minimum of two upper-level honors seminars, and a capstone project.
 Seminars are special topic courses that rotate on a semester basis and include such subjects as “Leadership in South Africa,” “The Human Experience of Play,” “The Rhetoric of Poverty,” “Climate Change and Environmental Stewardship,” “Peer-Assisted Learning,” and “DNA and the Social Construction of Race.”
-The capstone project, taken in spring of the junior year or in the senior year (once completing all core seminars), allows students to put theory into practice by inviting them to identify and investigate a problem in a community business, nonprofit agency, or research laboratory, and then work to develop and implement an action and assessment plan to address the need
+The capstone project, taken in spring of the junior year or in the senior year (once completing all core seminars), allows students to put theory into practice by inviting them to identify and investigate a challenge/unmet opportunity in a community business, nonprofit agency, or research laboratory, and then work to develop and implement an action and assessment plan to address the need

-The Honors Seminar Certificate Program is available for students who did not enroll in honors during their first year at the University.
+The third path, the Honors College Seminar Program (HCSP) is available for students who did not enroll in honors during their first year at the University.
 Eligibility requires students to have completed a minimum of 30 hours of college level coursework and achieved a minimum cumulative grade point average of 3.25.
 The application appears on the Honors College website; applications are accepted on a rolling basis.
-Admission to the HCSP affords students all related privileges of honors membership and requires completion a minimum of 12 hours of 350/400-level honors seminars for full certification.
+Admission to the HCSP affords students all related privileges of honors membership and requires completion a minimum of 12 hours of special topic (HON 320 and above) seminars for full certification.